tkchafin/resistnet/README.md

 - RiverscapeGA.py : This package implements a genetic algorithm to optimize multi-variable resistance models on networks in Circuitscape.
 This is somewhat similar to the way in which ResistanceGA accomplishes this for raster datasets, but with some critical algorithmic differences (see below)
 - streamCleaner.py : (Coming soon) Integrates the network extraction functions of autoStreamTree with various pre-processing steps such as joining non-contiguous segments, merging redundant paths (e.g., for a braided stream) -- Not yet added
 - riverscapeSim.py : (Coming soon) Performs forward-simulations on a given stream network, given environmental 'resistance' variables (and optional weights) -- Not yet added
+- tools/
+	-- autoFetcher.py : Python interface for NCBI entrez API; can be used to automatically download and parse queries -- clusterPopsDB.py : Distance-based clustering of points using the DBSCAN algorithm -- fasta2phylip.py : Converting between FASTA and PHYLIP formats -- nremover.pl : Filtering FASTA and PHYLIP files of concatenated SNPs -- plotStreamTree.py : Re-making StreamTree fitted distance plot with some additional options -- [tkchafin/scripts](https://github.com/tkchafin/scripts) : For more useful file formatting and filtering scripts

 --Work in progress--